-Home to the Hub for Spiritual LIfe, the Light House is a gathering place for a variety of student activities, including spiritual life get-togethers, Student Government Association (SGA) meetings, and fraternity and sorority functions.
-The space features a prominent loung and light fixtures reflective of its name.
-Food services is provided by Jamba Juice.
-Access second floor of Tyler Campus Center via Josyln Plaza, adjacent to the fountain and Rockwell Academic Center.
+The Light House, home of the Hub for Spiritual Life, is a gathering place for a variety of activities, including spiritual life get-togethers, Student Government Association (SGA) meetings, and fraternity and sorority functions.
+The space features a prominent lounge and light fixtures reflective of its name.
+Food services are provided by the Deli, a customizable dining option that specializes in sandwiches and wraps.
+Students can visit the Light House on the second floor of the Tyler Campus Center via Joslyn Plaza, adjacent to the fountain and Rockwell Academic Center.